sav-che/TL-2/Authors/Eberhardt, Philippe Albert {std. Eberh.}.md

-> [!cite] BHL link: this entry starts at [page 247](https://www.biodiversitylibrary.org/item/103835#page/257/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 247](https://www.biodiversitylibrary.org/page/33260235) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Eberhardt, Philippe Albert (1874-1942), French botanist, born at Paris 24 Mai 1874, studied at the Sorbonne, "préparateur" 1896-1905, sent on scientific mission to Bhutan and Indo-China 1905-1908, special mission at the "Cour de Hué" 19108-1916, chief of economic services 1916-1920, returned to France and became professor of botany at Besançon until his retirement in 1940, died 20 Feb 1942. (*Eberh.*).
+Eberhardt, Philippe Albert (1874-1942), French botanist, born at Paris 24 Mai 1874, studied at the Sorbonne, "préparateur" 1896-1905, sent on scientific mission to Bhutan and Indo-China 1905-1908, special mission at the "Cour de Hué" 19108-1916, chief of economic services 1916-1920, returned to France and became professor of botany at Besançon until his retirement in 1940, died 20 Feb 1942.
+**Abbreviated name**: *Eberh.*

 #### Herbarium and types